ismaelw/laratex/README.md

 **tempPath**
 This specifies the folder where temporary files are saved while rendering a tex file into a PDF file.
 It is important that you always **start your path without a slash** and **end your path with a slash** (e.g. app/pdf/)

+## Using graphics inside of your LaTeX files

+Where exactly pdflatex looks for graphics included inside of a .tex file I am not really sure.
+What helped me the most was to always give the absolute path to a graphic like `\includegraphics[scale=0.06]{/absolute/path/to/www/storage/graphics/file.pdf}` for example.
+If you have a better working idea please help me and share your knowledge with me :)

 ## Dry Run :